Who is a Data Protection Officer (DPO)?

 - The enterprise is a public body or authority

-- If the data processing operation is to be carried out in a large scale with continuous and systematic data monitoring
+- If the data processing operation is to be carried out on a large scale with continuous and systematic data monitoring

-- When there is large-scale data processing in certain categories like sensitive data pertaining to health, religion, race, finance etc or personal data regarding criminal offences and convictions
+- When there is large-scale data processing in specific categories like sensitive data about health, religion, race, finance, etc. or personal data regarding criminal offenses and convictions

-Tasks of A DPO (Data Protection Officer) With Regard To GDPR Compliance
+Tasks of A DPO (Data Protection Officer) Concerning GDPR Compliance

 - The employees of the enterprise will be informed and updated about the data protection obligations in the GDPR

-- To inspect the internal data protection policies and procedures with regard to the GDPR compliance
+- To inspect the internal data protection policies and procedures concerning the GDPR compliance

-- Adequate training and awareness in staff pertaining to the operation processes and related audits and monitoring the assigning of responsibilities are the tasks required by the DPO
+- Adequate training and awareness in the staff about the operation processes and related audits and monitoring the assigning of responsibilities are the tasks required by the DPO

-- Give an opinion on the data protection impact assessments (DPIAs) and advise the enterprise on the manner in which it is to be implemented.
+- Give an opinion on the data protection impact assessments (DPIAs) and advise the enterprise on how it is to be implemented.